Airplane's Terrifying Landing May Put You Off Flying For Good

 Dramatic footage shows the world’s largest passenger airliner appearing to drift across the runway while landing at Dusseldorf Airport in Germany.

-The Emirates Airlines’ Airbus A380 from Dubai bounced to its left and then to its right soon after touching down in high winds on Thursday.
+The Emirates Airlines’ Airbus A380 from Dubai bounced to its left and then to its right soon after touching down during high winds on Thursday.

 “I have filmed a few thousand crosswind landings at several airports in Europe within the past years, but this Airbus A380 crosswind landing was extremely hard and extraordinary,” said airplane spotter Martin Bogdan, who shared the clip to YouTube.